itechpros/servoy-war-builder/README.md

 -  ***servoy-version*** 🔴 *required*
    The full Servoy version to use for the build.
 To see a list of supported versions, please head over to [our servoy_builder package](https://github.com/itechpros/servoy-docker-github/pkgs/container/servoy_builder) to see the versions we support.
 - ***api-key*** 🔴 *required*
-  API key obtained from the ServoyComponents website from either the [commercial license](https://servoycomponents.com/components/plugins) or the [All Products Pack](https://servoycomponents.com/all-products-pack).
+  [All Products Pack](https://servoycomponents.com/all-products-pack) API key obtained from the  [Servoy Components website](https://servoycomponents.com/).
 We recommend putting this value in [GitHub Action Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to prevent accidental exposure through the GitHub Action logs, or from unauthorized users.
 - ***solution-name*** 🔴 *required*
   Name of the primary solution to export to the WAR file.
   **WAR export flag**: `-s`